What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Network Security Liability

-If your agency's compromised systems are used to attack others — for example, if malware on your network spreads to clients, or if your compromised email server is used to send phishing emails — network security liability coverage protects you against claims from those affected third parties.
+If your agency's compromised systems are used to attack others β for example, if malware on your network spreads to clients, or if your compromised email server is used to send phishing emails β network security liability coverage protects you against claims from those affected third parties.

 What Cyber Insurance Does NOT Cover

 Understanding exclusions is just as important as understanding coverage.
 These are the scenarios where your claim will be denied, regardless of how much premium you've paid.
+Knowing these gaps upfront helps you manage risk through other means β like stronger security practices and contractual protections.

 Intentional Acts

 No cyber policy covers losses resulting from intentional, dishonest, or fraudulent acts committed by the insured or their executives.
 If a company officer deliberately causes a breach or knowingly violates data protection laws, the policy won't respond.
 This exclusion is standard across all insurance types.
+While intentional acts are a clear-cut exclusion, the next one is more nuanced β and catches more policyholders off guard.

 Pre-Existing Vulnerabilities and Known Issues

 If you knew about a security vulnerability before purchasing your policy and failed to address it, claims arising from that vulnerability may be denied.
-This is why the application process matters — insurers ask about your security posture, and material misrepresentations can void your coverage.
+This is why the application process matters β insurers ask about your security posture, and material misrepresentations can void your coverage.

 Coalition's pre-quote vulnerability scan actually works in your favor here.
 By identifying vulnerabilities during the quoting process, they establish a baseline.
 If you remediate the issues they flag, you've documented your good-faith security efforts.
+Beyond known vulnerabilities, there's an even broader exclusion that's become increasingly controversial in recent years.

 Acts of War and Nation-State Attacks